 This is a very difficult exam.
 We recommend you begin your preparation about 22 weeks prior to when you would like to sit for the exam.
 If you sign up for our live course (VCT) we give access to the previously recorded classes and suggest you review them prior to the start of the VCT classes.
 This approach strengthens your ability to retain the information and perform well on the ASQ CQE exam.
 The CQE exam is difficult due to the fact you have 5.5 hours to complete 175 questions (15 of which are not scored).
 That leaves you 1.82 minutes per question, which means you are moving at a pretty good rate

 Success on the ASQ CQE exam is dependent upon your ability to quickly decide which approach to use upon reading the question and knowing how to go about the task.
 If you take time to review material in your reference or are unsure which hypothesis test to use or what an ANOVA is doing or how many degrees of freedom in a DOE you will quickly run out of time.
-If you know and we mean understand the three tools provided below, you will be in very good shape to sit and pass the CQE exam.
+If you know and understand the three tools provided above, you will be in very good shape to sit and pass the CQE exam.